xavicampa/appsync-workshop/README.md

 bash provision.sh

 ```
-    - Pay attention to any errors happening *after* the Provisioning message
+Errors are expected on the first run, as it tries to clean up leftovers from pervious executions. *Pay attention to any errors happening *after* the Provisioning message*

 4. Copy the final output of the script into your notepad for later use